tambrulee/Project-2/README.md

 * Duplicating task box
 https://www.w3schools.com/jsref/met_node_clonenode.asp

-## Known Bugs
+## Unresolved Known Bugs

-* Text that does not fix in the box does not show unless the user selects edit to
+* Text does not fix in the box does not show unless the user selects edit to